Efya: 2023–present: Hiatus, "Super Super", "Jara Jara", and No More Tears

-On April 9, 2011, Efya performed at the 2011 Ghana Music Awards, which occurred at the Dome in Accra.
-In October 2012, she shared the stage with Kojo Antwi, Asem, Ruff & Smooth, D3, No Tribe, and Stonebwoy at the Radio and Television Personality Awards.
-In April 2013, Efya performed at a Capital 98.4 FM music event, which was sponsored by Tusker Brewery and held at Carnivore Restaurant in Nairobi.
-On February 14, 2013, Efya took part in Richie Mensah's "This is Love" musical performance at the African Regent Hotel.
-She performed her single "Your Body", which was released on the same day, along with the remix of her "Best in Me" song with Mensah.

-At the Hope City Launch Celebration Concert on March 5, 2013, which featured American artist Chris Brown as the main act, Efya joined Samini, D-Black, Sherifa Gunu and R2Bees.
-She took part in the post-African Day Parade concert on September 22, 2013, at Marcus Garvey Park in Harlem.
-On Saturday, November 9, 2013, Efya shared the stage with P-Square, MI, Wande Coal, Burna Boy, Edem, Kwabena Kwabena, Asem and Paapa Yankson at the Globacom-sponsored Slide N Bounce concert series, which kicked off in Kumasi.
-On December 20, 2013, Efya performed at the 2013 edition of the annual Girl Talk concert, which was held at the National Theatre and headlined by Becca.
+Following a three-year hiatus, Efya released the singles "Super Super" and "Jara Jara" in May and August 2023, respectively.
+"Super Super" was produced by M.O.G.
+Beatz and has been labeled a "feminist anthem".
+Pulse Nigerias Adeayo Adebiyi said the track "uses infectious rhythms and catchy lyrics to inspire listeners to feel good about themselves and their lives".
+The track "Jara Jara", which translates to "supplemental" in Hausa, combines flirtation and caution.
+Music in Africas Gabriel Myers Hansen said both songs "allude to primal highlife" and provide "a twofold solution to the task of modernisation".

+Efya's debut extended play (EP), No More Tears, was released on November 3, 2026.
+The project is composed of four tracks and was produced entirely by Louddaaa.
+In a press release, Efya said that No More Tears "signifies the end of tears and the beginning of joy and continued success".
+She told DigiMillennials that she had 150 songs to pick from and that all of the songs on the project were written in the spur of the moment.
+In January 2024, Efya released the lead single "My Helper (Oluwa)", along with its music video.
+The song has been labeled an inspirational track that draws from the singer's faith and personal experiences.
+GhanaWeb's Nnamdi Okirike commended Efya's songwriting skills and artistry.

 Artistry and musical influences

 In an interview with Danai Mavunga of ARISE magazine, Efya described her sound as Afro-soul with a hint of pop.
 She said her sound fluctuates depending on how she feels and who she's working with.
-In another interview with ModernGhana, Efya cited Kojo Antwi, Aretha Franklin and The Temptations as her key musical influences.
-She also mentioned that she grew up enjoying highlife and old school jazz.
+Efya told ModernGhana that she grew up enjoying highlife and old school jazz.
+OkayAfrica said the singer has a soulful voice and jazz-inflected artistry.
+Efya has cited Kojo Antwi, Aretha Franklin, and The Temptations as her key musical influences.

 Humanitarian work

 Efya is an official ambassador for the Awal Children of the Future Foundation (ACOTF), a non-profit organization aimed at helping victims of physical and emotional trauma, particularly orphans and street kids.
-The foundation was founded by record producer Posigee and is composed of eight musical ambassadors, including Sarkodie, Ruff n Smooth and Yaw Siki.
+The foundation was founded by record producer Posigee and is composed of eight musical ambassadors, including Sarkodie, Ruff n Smooth, and Yaw Siki.
 In 2012, ACOTF released the theme song "This is Who I Am", which was written by Chase and produced by Posigee.
-The foundation receives all of the money raised from the song's digital sale.
+The foundation donates all of the money raised from the song's digital sale.

+Personal life

+Efya and Nigerian singer Tomi Thomas married on February 14, 2026, in a private wedding ceremony.
+The event featured performances from King Promise and Mugeez.